desenvolvedorIcotrade/App.bot/blog/_posts/2018-06-27-one-hundred-thousand-pull-requests.md

 💯🎉💯🎉💯🎉💯🎉💯🎉

-It's been quite a ride getting here!
-Here are some other Dependabot numbers:
+Here are some other Dependabot numbers we're pretty proud of:
 - 5,406 repos are configured to receive PRs from Dependabot
 - 5,146 Dependabot PRs merged last week
 - 1,556 accounts use Dependabot